-It is an important step when planning your family's grave memorialization.
-Whether you are planning your stone through our vendor, or a monument vendor of your choice, some important points are to be kept in mind as we maintain the honor and beauty of the cemetery for all.
+Whether you are planning your family's grave memorialization stone through our vendor, or a monument vendor of your choice, some important points are to be kept in mind as we maintain the honor and beauty of the cemetery for all.

 Some restrictions - our 30 sections of the cemetery have uniform restrictions as to the type of memorialization that can be placed therein.
 Overall, only granite, marble, some slate and stone are allowed.
 The cemetery or funeral home can provide, for a small fee, a temporary name marker that will be removed after 6 months.
 Typically they do not last and are subject to damage easily.
 Please keep in mind that these are called "temporary" for a reason and are meant only for the duration while waiting for a monument's or stone's arrival.
 Contact us with any questions or to learn about our graveside services or cremation burials.